Line Gyldenløve

-Line Gyldenløve Kristensen (born 17.
-April 1987) is Danish handball player, who plays for Bjerringbro FH in the top Danish division, Damehåndboldligaen.
+Line Gyldenløve Kristensen (born 17 April 1987) is Danish handball player, who plays for Bjerringbro FH in the top Danish division, Damehåndboldligaen.
 She has played her entire career for the club.

 Outside of indoor handball she has also featured on the Danish beach handball national team.
 In 2019 she won both the World Beach Games in Doha and the European Championship in Stare Jabłonki.
 She was the first Danish player to reach both 100 games and 1000 points for the Danish beach handball national team.

-She has been named the player of the year in the Danish 1st Division twice; in 2018-19 and in 2020-21.
-In the 2017-18 and 2018-19 seasons she was the top scorer in the Danish 1st division with 163 and 144 goals respectively.
+She has been named the player of the year in the Danish 1st Division twice; in 2018-19 and in 2020–21.
+In the 2017-18 and 2018–19 seasons she was the top scorer in the Danish 1st division with 163 and 144 goals respectively.

 In the 2022-23 she was promoted to the Damehåndboldligaen with Bjerringbro FH for the first time the club's history.
-In her first season in the Danish top league she was the top scorer with 173.
+In her first season in the Danish top league she was the top scorer with 173 goals.
 Just after the season she extended her contract at Bjerringbro.